GfSE/SpecIF-Pages/Manuals/01_Quick-Start-Guide_EN.md

 Archi is a freely available modeling tool that supports the ArchiMate 3.0 notation of the Open Group.
 It can be obtained from <a href="https://www.archimatetool.com/download/" target="_blank">https://www.archimatetool.com/download/</a>.

 A model created with Archi can be transformed into the SpecIF format or integrated with models from other sources as follows:
 1. In the Archi tool, export all diagrams individually as an image in PNG or SVG format.
-To do this, right-click on the diagram to open the context menu and select ↗ **Export**, ↗ **View As Image**, then select the destination folder in the dialog and press ↗ **Save**.
+To do this, right-click on a diagram to open the context menu and select ↗ **Export**, ↗ **View As Image**, then select the destination folder in the dialog and press ↗ **Save**.
 2. Export the model in the "Open Exchange" format by selecting ↗ **File**, ↗ **Export* and ↗ **Export Model To Open Exchange File** from the main menu while the model is selected; then select the destination folder in the dialog and press ↗ **Save**.
 3. Now switch to the web browser and select or load the SpecIF editor as described in the previous chapter.
 First select the ↗ **ArchiMate** format in the top button bar.
 Using ↗ **+** Select file, choose the previously exported model in the Open Exchange format, which usually has the file extension '.xml'.
 The permitted action buttons ↗ **Create**, ↗ **Replace**, ↗ **Update** and ↗ **Adopt** are activated (see Chapter 2).
 4. After the import is completed, the display automatically jumps to the ↗ Edit page in the ↗ **Document** tab.
 The sub-views and functions described in the previous chapter can be selected.